mdellh2o/maize_eQTL/README.md

 # maize_eQTL
-a set of data and scripts to perform eQTL mapping in MAGIC RILs
+A set of data and scripts to perform eQTL mapping in MAGIC RILs as in Miculan et al, 2021, The Plant Journal